Bayshore Drive SE and 1st Avenue SE, St. Petersburg, FL 33701

 You're steps away from downtown St. Pete restaurants, museums and sports facilities.

 DISCLAIMER: I'm not a running coach.
-I don't even play one on TV.
+I don't even play one on the Internet.
 Please ask your doctor or professional for advice specific to your body.
 DISCLOSURE: Posts may contain affiliate links.
 If you buy something through one of those links you won’t pay a penny more, but we may get a small commission.

 Copyright 2016-2021 This Old Runner.
 All Rights Reserved.